ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 Suppose the moderation team determine that a member is violating any part of this Code of Conduct.
 In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Discord.

 As the moderation team, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
 If in the moderation team's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
+If they won't leave, we will remove them.

 ## Moderation Team

 ### Contacting the Moderation Team

 The moderation team can be contacted at any time in the #mod-help Discord channel, by sending a direct message to them via Discord, through the Contact Form on the [Contact](/contact) page, or by email at `discord at volcanolair dot co`.
+Messages sent through the contact form or email are sent to Administrators, and distributed to the rest of the moderation team accordingly.

 If for some reason you do not feel comfortable contacting a moderator and want to contact an administrator directly, contact them through the `discord at volcanolair dot co` email and clarify in your message that the matter is meant solely for an administrator, or DM an administrator directly via Discord.